 Build Relationships and Buzz for Launch Day

-All of the previous sections of this blog post talked about stuff you create yourself, but unfortunately we don’t live a world where “if you build it they will come”.
+All of the previous sections of this blog post talked about stuff you create yourself, but unfortunately we don’t live in a world where “if you build it, they will come.”
 Although it can happen sometimes, it’s never guaranteed and it never happens without the work and influence of other people involved.

 You must get other people involved to help you maximize the effectiveness of your launch.

 If you want to launch with a bang, it's important to start building relationships before you launch your website (or launch your book, like I did by creating a “street team” for Will It Fly?).
-Nothing else will help get your site off the ground more than other people talking about it, and if you have a relationship with others influencers and people with a similar target audience, you will have people on launch day who will genuinely want to help you, which is awesome.
+Nothing else will help get your site off the ground more than other people talking about it, and if you have a relationship with other influencers and people with a similar target audience, you will have people on launch day who will genuinely want to help you, which is awesome.